Seahawks’ Chris Carson will undergo neck surgery and miss the rest of the season

 “This is so that he can play next year,” Carroll said.

-Carson, 27, has missed the last five games because of a neck injury that is the result of wear-and-tear, Carroll said.
+Carson, 27, has missed the last five games because of a neck injury that is the result of wear-and-tear, said Carroll, who earlier in the year called it “chronic.”

-Carroll reiterated that the injury is not similar to the neck injuries that ended the careers of Seahawks players Kam Chancellor and Cliff Avril, adding that Carson has “a rough spot that is irritating the nerve.”
-Carroll referred to the surgery as “cervical,” meaning it will fix an issue in the vertebrae.
+But on Friday Carroll reiterated that the injury is not similar to the neck injuries that ended the careers of Seahawks players Kam Chancellor and Cliff Avril, adding that Carson has “a rough spot that is irritating the nerve.”
+Carroll referred to the surgery as “cervical,” designed to fix an issue in the vertebrae.

 “We went as long as we could, and he worked as hard as he could at it,” Carroll said.
 “And this is just after just not being able to get to happen and turn around.
 This is the best choice we got.
 And so we’ll look forward to him getting all that taken care of and be ready for a big year next year.”